AnonymouX47/termvisage/docs/source/concepts.rst

 Notifications
 -------------

-| Notifications are event reports meant to be brought to the immediate knowledge of the user.
+Notifications are event reports meant to be brought to the immediate knowledge of the user.

-| Notifications have two possible destinations:
+Notifications have two possible destinations:

 * Standard output/error stream: This is used while the TUI is **not** launched.
 * TUI :ref:`notification bar <notif-bar>`: This is used while the TUI is launched.

-Notifications sent to the TUI's :ref:`notification bar <notif-bar>` automatically disappear after 5 seconds.
+  * Notifications sent here automatically disappear after 5 seconds.

 .. _logging: